Ways to Make Money Blogging

 There are plenty of ways you can sell your expertise to go more in-depth in areas of your knowledge.
 Some are in-person, some online, and some through other forms of media.
 Here are some further ways to share your know-how and get paid.

 - Public Speaking events: These can be booked at a seminar or conference with others in your field or for you individually.
-These are hard to get so you should start out at smaller, more casual free community events or meetups.
+But because these spots can be hard to secure, you should start out at smaller, more casual free community events or meet-ups.
 Local libraries are good places to begin your public speaking career.
-You can announce availability over social media or by reaching out to event organizers in person.
+You can announce availability over social media sites like LinkedIn and Facebook, or by reaching out to event organizers in person.

 - Freelancing services: As an expert in your field, you should be able to offer your services to users, other bloggers, or small and large companies to make money.
 There’s no startup investment so it’s a low-risk method.
-Just offer your services on your site, possibly under your “contact” section or create a separate “Available for Hire” section with your marketable skills.
+Just offer your services on your site, possibly under your “contact” section or create a separate “Work With Me” page with your marketable skills.

 One additional way you can make money on your blog is to set up a link to accept donations from readers.
 It’s easy to set up a PayPal button to your WordPress or you could create a donation form on your site.
 This is probably the least effective method of monetization because you would have to depend on your reader’s generosity without offering them anything they’re not already getting for free.

-The practice of it asking for donations is common among WordPress plug-in and theme developers.
+The practice of asking for donations is common among WordPress plug-in and theme developers, so some this tactic definitely has the possibly to work well in certain cases.